aishwarya-katkar/Tic-Tac-Toe-PL-SQL/README.md

 It has scripts to create functions, procedures and tables.
 Also, it has all the test cases noted down along with their respective outputs.

-Additionally providing code in .sql files as well.

 FOR CODE:
 1. RUN THE SCRIPT TICTACTOE.sql first in the GAME SCRIPTS folder.
 2. YOU can find the TEST CASES in the TEST CASES FOLDER.